 The mobile nodes' mobility management is key area since mobility causes route change and frequent changes in network topology, therefore effective routing has to be performed immediately.
 This paper makes contributions in two areas.
-Firstly, this paper compared the performance of reactive ad hoc on demand distance vector protocol; proactive optimized link state routing protocol and hybrid temporary ordered routing algorithm protocol in mobile ad hoc networks under ftp traffic.
-Secondly, we have presented the comprehensive results of packet delivery ratio, throughput, media access delay, and end to end delay over mobile ad hoc networks of fifty mobile nodes moving about and communicating with each other.
+Firstly, this paper have compared the performance of reactive ad hoc on demand distance vector protocol; proactive optimized link state routing protocol and hybrid temporary ordered routing algorithm protocol in mobile ad hoc networks under ftp traffic.
+Secondly, we have presented the comprehensive results of packet delivery ratio, throughput, media access delay, end to end delay and routing load over mobile ad hoc networks of fifty mobile nodes moving about and communicating with each other.
 The simulation results were presented for a range of node mobility at varying time.
 OLSR performs quite predictably, delivering virtually most data packets at node mobility.
 In [2] also shows that OLSR shows the best performance in terms of data delivery ratio and end-to-end delay.
-TORA, although did not perform adequate in our simulation runs in terms of routing packet delivery ratio, delivered over fifty three percentage of the packets.
+TORA, although did not perform adequate in our simulation runs in terms of routing packet delivery ratio. delivered over fifty three percentage of the packets.
 Since the network was unable to handle all of the traffic generated by the routing protocol and a significant fraction of data packets were dropped.
-As well as in [9] shows that the relative performance of TORA was decisively dependent on the network size, and average rate of topological changes; TORA can perform well in small network size but TORA's performance decreases when network size increases to 50 nodes.
+As well as in [8]shows that the relative performance of TORA was decisively dependent on the network size, and average rate of topological changes; TORA can perform well in small network size but TORA's performance decreases when network size increases to 50 nodes.
 On the other hand, AODV performed better than TORA in most performance metrics with response to frequent topology changes.
 Finally, the overall performance of OLSR was very good when mobile nodes movement was changing over varying time.
-We have analyzed that all routing protocol successfully delivers data when subjected to different network stresses and topology change.
+OLSR has high control traffic as compared to TORA as it searches for routes to destination more frequently.
+Despite the other routing protocols, OLSR protocol showed increase in throughput even when the routing load was increased.
+We have analyzed that all routing protocol successfully delivers data when subjected to different network stresses and topology changes.
 Moreover, mathematical analysis and simulation results both show that optimized link state routing protocol, from proactive protocol category, is a very effective, efficient route discovery protocol for MANETs.